Exciting mutual inclination in planetary systems with a distant stellar companion: the case of Kepler-108: Introduction

-Our discussion is organized as follows: In Section \ref{sec:ivection}, we introduce the mechanism of ivection resonance and present the Hamiltonians of different types of ivection resonance, namely first and second-order ivection resonance (for a near-circular binary) and eccentric ivection resonance (for a very eccentric binary).
-Then, in Section \ref{sec:outcome}, we study ivection resonance capture during planet migration, discussing the requirements (especially on the rate of migration) and possible outcomes.
-Section \ref{sec:K108} applies our general results to study the formation of Kepler-108, and we reproduce the observed eccentricities and mutual inclination with numerical simulation.
+Our discussion is organized as follows: In Section \ref{sec:ivection}, we introduce the mechanism of ivection resonance and derive the Hamiltonians of different types of ivection resonance, namely first and second-order ivection resonance (for a near-circular binary) and eccentric ivection resonance (for a very eccentric binary).
+Then, in Section \ref{sec:outcome}, we study ivection resonance capture during planet migration, discussing the requirements (especially on the rate of migration) and possible outcomes of resonance capture.
+Section \ref{sec:K108} applies results from the previous sections to study the formation of Kepler-108, and we reproduce the observed eccentricities and mutual inclination with numerical simulation.
 In Section \ref{sec:application} we discuss the importance of ivection resonance in other exoplanet systems.
-We conclude with a discussion of a few topics related to this study in Section \ref{sec:discussion} and a summary of the main results in Section \ref{sec:summary}.
+We conclude with disussions of a few topics related to this study in Section \ref{sec:discussion} and a summary of the main results in Section \ref{sec:summary}.